We have so much to celebrate! Over the past 20 years there have been hundreds of connections made between Chicago-Kiryat Gat-Lachish-Shafir. Read More

 Through the Partnership, JUF has been supporting Unistream’s Start-Up Now in Kiryat Gat since 2017.

-Established in 2012, YOU-niversity Centers for Excellence in Science and Technology offer a wide range of enrichment classes for children and teens in Kiryat Gat.
+Established in 2012, YOU-niversity Center for Excellence in Science and Technology offers a wide range of enrichment classes for children and teens in Kiryat Gat.
 YOU-niversity Centers for Excellence in Science and Technology is a project of World ORT (Kadima Mada).

-Through the Partnership, JUF has been supporting YOU-niversity’s Professional Training for Ultra-Orthodox Youth at Risk in Kiryat Gat since 2017.
+Through the Partnership, JUF has been supporting Robotics Courses in Kiryat Gat since 2014.

 Senior Corps of Expert Volunteers